 From the summit of Croaghaun Southwest Top, you’ll see the ‘Dragon’s Tail’ i.e. Achill Head, snaking its way out to the Atlantic Ocean and Keem Bay looking miniscule.

 Take as long as you need up here.
 It’ll be hard to leave this place.
-We believe this is the absolute highlight of the hike.
+We believe this to be the absolute highlight of the hike.

 Once again a saftey warning.